pylattice/MitoTNT/docs/tracking.md

 The final node trajectories are saved in `final_node_tracks.csv` file.
 Each row is one node at one time point.
 Each column is an attribute of the given node, described below.

+## 4. Evaluate output

+The final node trajectories are saved in final_node_tracks.csv file.\
+Each row is one node at one time point. \
+Each column is an attribute of the given node, described below.\

+### Columns
+- `frame_id`: frame number of the node.

+- `frame_node_id`: node id at the given frame.
+Each frame has its own indexing.

+- `unique_node_id`: node id shared by all the nodes in the same track at different frames.
+Each track is uniquely indexed throughout the whole trajectory.
+This is essetially the tracking information.

+- `frame_seg_id`: segment id for all the nodes in the same segment.
+Each frame has its own indexing.
+The branching points are not assigned.

+- `frame_frag_id`: fragment id for all the nodes in the same connected component.
+Each frame has its own indexing.

+- `connected_unique_node_id`: unique_node_id for neigboring nodes in the graph.
+This has all the topology information.

+- `x`, `y`, `z`: coordinates for the node.

+- `intensity`, `width`: pixel intensity and tubular width for the node given by MitoGraph.